How to Create a Drop-Down List in Excel

 Excel drop down list table

-Drop-down list that you create will look like this:
+The drop-down list you create will look like this:

 Excel drop down list